jimmygc/linenote-codelens/README.md

 ## Line note displayed in Codelens

-This is inspired by linenote(https://github.com/tkrkt/linenote)
+Linenode-codelens store note in sqlite3 db under project's .vscode folder.It allow to manage notes in tree view like bookmarks, and it display notes as codelens in line.

-Linenode-codelens store note in sqlite3 db under project's .vscode folder, and allow to move note to target line.
+This is inspired by **linenote**(https://github.com/tkrkt/linenote)

 ## Demo
 ### Tree view